RdeSwart/SaladBar/README.md

 * Menu Page WireFrame [View Here](documentation/Menu page smartphone.bmpr)
 * Contact Page WireFrame [View Here](documentation/Contact us page Ipad.bmpr)
 ## Features
-_Navigation_
+#### Navigation
 The pages navigation Bar is situated at the top of the screen, as most users would expect it to be.
-It is identical on all pages, clear on how to use it having it displayed on all pages, prevents the need to use the back button.
+It is identical on all pages.
+Having it displayed on all pages, prevents the need to use the back button.
   * The Links are situated on the top right of the page and will navigate the user to the Home Page, the Menu Page and the Contact Page.
+    * The active page link has an underline and background colour for user clarity as to what page they are on at the moment.
   * The SaladBar name logo is situated on the top left of the page and is also a link back to the top of the Home Page if clicked.
-_Landing Page_
+#### Landing Page
 The Home/Landing page sports an eye-catching, high contrast colour image of a salad as its hero image.
 The SaladBar's tagline "Where Healthy is Tasty" is also included as text overlay to further confirm to the user the content of the site.
   * About Us Section
   The About us Section gives a brief description of the business, what they sell and also a link to the contact form page.
   Below that are some extra bullet points to note, in the form of images, to reduce reading time thus giving the user a more positive experience of learning about the business.
   * Promotion Section
   The next section shows the cafe's current promotion with an eye-catching Gif for added animation and attention.
-  *Information Section
+  * Information Section
   The information section outlines the cafe's opening hours and a Google Map for directions to the shop.
   * Footer Section
   The Footer, identical on each page, shares links to the SaladBar's social media sites for added engagement.
 When clicked, the links will open in a new tab to allow easy user navigation.
-_Menu Page_
+It also contains the site's name and copyright icon.
+#### Menu Page
 The Menu page will allow users to peruse through the SaladBar's selection of options available to eat.
 The dishes have been put into sensible sections eg.Salads, Pastas, Desserts for a more user friendly experience and each section uses the logo leaf to continue familiarity of the brand.
 Each product has it's name and price clearly visible, and user's can click on the plus(+) button to drop down details of the dish i.e ingredients used.
-This effectively reduces the page content significantly, which gives a more positive user experience than having to scroll througha long list of items.
+This effectively reduces the page content significantly, which gives a more positive user experience than having to scroll through a long list of items.
   * There are three images displayed on the page, each relating to the dish heading.
 These images give the user an idea of the kind of high standard of food the SaladBar offers.
   * Under the menu section is a small promotion box used to upsell their large salads.
-_Contact Page_
+#### Contact Page
   The Contact page will allow users to fill out a clear and simple to use form with their information and space to add a brief message.
 They will be required to check the terms and conditions box, with details available on what they are when clicked.(GDPR)
   There is also a section on how they came across our page, which is not a requirement to choose, but will help with our own data analysis.
 Below the contact form is another copy of Google Map Section on where the shop is located.
   * When the user clicks the Submit button, they are brought to a Thank You page with a short message confirming their form has been received successfully.